-The maternal and child health program provides various services to improve the health and well being of women and children within the community and focuses on one health priority issue over a three year contract period.
+The Maternal and Child Health Services Program provides various benefits to improve the health and well being of women and children within the community and focuses on one health priority issue over a certain contract period.

 - Vaccines for Children: Immunizations are provided to infants and children in the community at no charge via the Vaccines for Children program for those who are eligible.
 Children with elevated lead levels are educated and managed with follow-up counseling until levels return to normal levels.
 Child Care Health Consultation is overseen by one of our registered nurses and acts as an advocate and educator to ensure local daycare facilities are providing the best care possible to our residents.
 Health promotions are also done at the centers for the children to learn healthy habits.

 - Car Seat Safety: We have three Certified Child Passenger Technicians that are on staff to install and verify proper placement of car seats.
 Seat installations and checks are done by appointment.
 We offer Car Seat Training Courses as well as offer Car Seat Inspections.
 Learn more >>>

 - Newborn Screenings: These screenings are performed and education is provided on the testing conducted for this screening.
 There is a fee for this service.